Kidney Transplant – FAQ (Chad & Jeff)

 Read my post: In the beginning…

-Do they remove your kidneys since they don’t work?
+Do they remove your kidneys because they don’t work?

-No, they add the donor kidney to my right side. (see visual).
+No, they add the donor kidney to my right side.
+(See Kidney Transplant 101).
 No sense removing the current kidneys that aren’t working great and mess with the ‘wiring’.

 How long is your recovery expected to take?